-China lashes back at NATO criticism, warns it will protect its rights
+China lashes back at Nato criticism, warns it will protect its rights

 Japanese Prime Minister Fumio Kishida, joining for a second time, aimed to remind the military alliance to pay heed to East Asia risks, while South Korean President Yoon Suk Yeol sought deeper international security cooperation amid rising North Korean threats and tension over China.

-In May, Kishida said Japan had no plans to become a NATO member, even though NATO was planning a Tokyo office, its first in Asia, to facilitate consultations in the region.
+In May, Mr Kishida said Japan had no plans to become a Nato member, even though Nato was planning a Tokyo office, its first in Asia, to facilitate consultations in the region.

-China resolutely opposes NATO's "eastward movement into the Asia-Pacific region" and warned any action threatening Beijing's rights would be met with a resolute response, the Chinese mission said in its statement.
+The Chinese mission said China resolutely opposed Nato's "eastward movement into the Asia-Pacific region" and warned any action threatening Beijing's rights would be met with a resolute response.

 "Any act that jeopardises China's legitimate rights and interests will be met with a resolute response," it said.

-In the communique, NATO also said China sought to control key technological and industrial sectors, critical infrastructure, and strategic materials and supply chains, and that Beijing also used its economic leverage to create strategic dependencies and enhance its influence.
+In the communique, Nato said China sought to control key technological and industrial sectors, critical infrastructure, and strategic materials and supply chains, and that Beijing also used its economic leverage to create strategic dependencies and enhance its influence.

-(Reporting by Liz Lee and Ryan Woo; Editing by Tom Hogue and Michael Perry)
+China's state-run Xinhua news agency hit back, saying in a report that the wars and conflicts involving Nato states suggest the bloc is a "grave challenge" to global peace and stability.

+"Despite all the chaos and conflict already inflicted, Nato is spreading its tentacles to the Asia-Pacific region with an express aim of containing China."
+REUTERS

 Read more of the latest in